 Cancer during pregnancy is uncommon.
-It occurs in only about one out of every 1,000 pregnancies.
 For many years, both doctors and women were often unsure about how to deal with cancer during pregnancy.
 But now more women with cancer and their doctors are starting or continuing treatment while pregnant.
 This means more information about treating and living with cancer during pregnancy is available than ever before.

 Cancer itself rarely affects the growing baby directly.
 But having cancer while pregnant can be complicated for both the mother and the health care team.
 Therefore, it is important to find a doctor who has experience treating pregnant women with cancer.
 Learn more about finding an oncologist.